 Hollingsworth, and her modification to Galton’s eugenics program, have been decisive in effect.
 For one example that could be called “so close, and yet so far”, she studied gifted children because “adult genius is mobile”, and if interventions are to be useful, they will be of most help in childhood.
 And she set the programme for gifted education, and for the fact to this day, about half a century after her passing, formal study of giftedness is first and foremost the study of gifted children and only incidentally of gifted adults.

 This may be a point on which she should be challenged.
 One basic point of human psychology which applies in giftedness as much as anywhere else is that “like attracts like.”
 Children who are gifted and are at a mental age of older children or adults can often find like companionship.
 Adults who are gifted may have the Internet, and with it gifted organizations, mailing lists, etc., but my response to Hollingsworth is, “Adult genius is mobile?
 To go where?
-To some colony or Utopian village?”
+To some colony or Utopian village which requires IQ above 170?”
 A gifted child, including profoundly gifted up to a point, stands good chances of social contacts (not via the Internet) who are of similar mental age enough to give a certain comfort.
 Now profoundly gifted can organize online, in a kind of New Social Movement, meet and have contact with other profoundly gifted, which may or may not be an historical novelty (the foundation of Universities itself was what may be seen as a New Social Movement of profoundly gifted movement in centuries past: Renaissance men), but however helpful it may be to attend to the peculiar needs of gifted children, gifted adults have needs, too.

 And so I wanted to give a survival guide, of sorts, with the Dao De Jing taken very loosely as a model.
 I am not so silent as to leave a scant 81 poems, nor is this intended to directly help Everyman.
 People who are not profoundly gifted may be free enough to read it, but it is directed towards a few who may need it the most.